 Senate Bill No. [number], introduced by D. Emrich, establishes a new Panel on Food Safety within the Department of Agriculture, consisting of three scientifically qualified members appointed by the governor.
 This panel is tasked with evaluating the cumulative effects of food additives and colors, advising the Department of Agriculture on potential limitations of food products that may pose negative toxic effects.
-The panel will meet quarterly and serve without compensation, although members may receive reimbursement for expenses.
+The panel will meet quarterly and serve without compensation, although they may receive reimbursement for expenses.

 Statutes affected: